ezavesky/openwebui_discord_bot/README.md

 * A system prompt would be invoked when the bot is first started or reset
 * You can set it up by modifying the content in `system_prompt.txt`
 * All the text in the file will be fired as a prompt to the bot
-* Get the first message from ChatGPT in your discord channel!
+* Get the first message from OpenWebUI in your discord channel!
 * Go Discord setting turn `developer mode` on

    1. Right-click the channel you want to recieve the message, `Copy  ID`